-This study identified four profiles of sustainability in ECE in China: low, middle, upper-middle, and high, which can reflect the distribution of the demographic characteristics of Chinese teachers.
-In particular, younger teachers without establishment in threestar, two-star, and below kindergartens are more likely to make neutral or even negative evaluations of the sustainability of ECE.
+This study identified four profiles of sustainability in ECE in China: low, middle, uppermiddle, and high, which can reflect the distribution of the demographic characteristics of Chinese teachers.
+In particular, younger teachers without establishment in three-star, twostar, and below kindergartens are more likely to make neutral or even negative evaluations of the sustainability of ECE.
 On the other hand, older teachers with the establishment in urban cities and counties are more likely to make positive evaluations of the sustainability of ECE.